aregue/cms/readme.md

     $ chgrp web app/static/files
     $ chmod g+w app/static/files

-If you choose to place the uploads folder in another location or give it another name, make sure to update the `UPLOADS_FOLDER` variable in `app/config.py` with your folder name.

-Setup blog database and user.
+Setup blog database and user by running `setup_blog.py` script.
 It will also create a .env file with a random SECRET_KEY used in the app.

     $ python setup_blog.py